busterbenson/notes/_posts/2022/2022-07-05-blog-about-ideas-im-mulling.md

-one_liner    : "A slow meditation of unrelated ideas that I'm mulling for various reasons." image			   : piles			   : ['self-reflection', 'codex-vitae', 'projects', 'self-tracking'] comment_link : redirect		 : true
+one_liner    : "A slow meditation of unrelated ideas that I'm mulling for various reasons." image			   : piles			   : ['self-reflection', 'codex-vitae', 'project', 'self-tracking'] comment_link : redirect		 : true
 ---